haxe-continuation/haxe-continuation/README.md

 }
 ```

-The expression `@await downloadAvatar(yield)` shows that the things you can await are not only Unity built-in commands, but also your own asynchronous functions.
+The expression `@await downloadAvatar(yield)` shows that the things you can await are not only Unity built-in instructions, but also your own asynchronous functions.
 Thus, `haxe-continuation` is more powerful than Unity's native C# coroutines.

 ## Links